Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 So, holidays in China.
 What are they all about?
 In short, throwing yourself into the unknown of a place teetering on the edge of drastic change and entrenched tradition, and relishing every mind-blowing second.

-Create your own tailor-made China holiday starting with the China Classic base itinerary, packed with all the essentials.
-Then customise the trip with extra stops, experiences and accommodation that suits your taste and budget.
+To create your own tailor-made China holiday, start with our Iconic Highlights, Yangtze Discovery or Panoramas & Pandas base itinerary, packed with all the essentials.
+You can then customise your trip with extra stops, experiences and accommodation that suits your style and budget.

 Ready to make this adventure your own?